 Before trying to achieve any of your other financial goals, it is crucial that you have a functioning budget first.
 Creating a budget can help you feel more in control of your finances and let you save money for your financial goals.
 If you want to improve your finances, the first thing you need to do is know where your money is going.

-You can use this FREE Monthly Budget Printable to help you if you’re just getting started.
+You can use this FREE Budget Binder to help you if you’re just getting started.

 You can read more about how I use my budget templates in my article “How I Use My Monthly and Yearly Household Budget Spreadsheet.”